ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/azure.md

 There are two ways to start an Azure Ray cluster.
 - Launch through Ray cluster launcher.
-- Deploy a cluster using Azure portal .
+- Deploy a cluster using Azure portal.

 ```{note}
 Azure cluster configurations are community-maintained.